Calling Occupants of Interplanetary Craft

-"Calling Occupants of Interplanetary Craft" is a power ballad by Canadian rock band Klaatu, originally released in 1976 on their first album 3:47 EST. The song opened night transmission of the pirate radio station Radio Caroline.
+"Calling Occupants of Interplanetary Craft" is a song by Canadian rock band Klaatu, originally released in 1976 on their first album 3:47 EST. The song was played to open night-time transmission of the pirate radio station Radio Caroline.
 The year following its release, American soft rock duo the Carpenters covered the song, using a crew of 160 musicians.
 The Carpenters' version reached the top 10 in the UK and Canada, and charted at number 1 in Ireland.

 Origin

-John Woloschuk, a member of Klaatu and one of the song's composers, said:
+Klaatu members John Woloschuk and Terry Draper wrote the song together, with Woloschuk assigned 75% of composer royalties because the music was mostly his work.
+The lyrics were written equally by both.
+Woloschuk said: